hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprtoolkit/_index.md

 title: hyprtoolkit
 ---

-Hyprtoolkit is a GUI toolkit for developing applications that run natively on Wayland.
+[hyprtoolkit](https://github.com/hyprwm/hyprtoolkit) is a GUI toolkit for developing applications that run natively on Wayland.
 It's specifically made for Hyprland's needs, but will generally run on any Wayland compositor that supports modern standards.